← Digital & Analogue

 Signal Chain

-The complete path audio travels: Acoustic sound > Microphone > Anti-aliasing filter > ADC > Digital processing > DAC > Reconstruction filter > Amplifier & Speakers > Acoustic sound.
+The complete path audio travels: Acoustic sound > Microphone > ADC > Digital processing > DAC > Amplifier & Speakers > Acoustic sound.

 Copy